Young Marx

 The correct place of Karl Marx's early writings within his system as a whole has been a matter of great controversy.
-Some believe there is a break in Marx's development that divides his thought into two periods: the "Young Marx" is said to be a thinker who deals with the problem of alienation, while the "Mature Marx" is said to aspire to a scientific socialism.
+Some believe there is a break in Marx's intellectual development that divides his thought into two periods: the "Young Marx" is said to be a thinker who deals with the problem of alienation, while the "Mature Marx" is said to aspire to a scientific socialism.

 The debate centers on the reasons for Marx's transition from philosophy to the analysis of modern capitalist society.
-The controversy arose with the posthumous publication of the works that Marx wrote before 1845 — particularly the Economic and Philosophic Manuscripts of 1844 — which had been unavailable to the first generation of Marxist theorists.
-These writings, first published between 1927 and 1932, provide a philosophical background to the economic, historical and political works that Marx had hitherto been known for.
+The controversy arose with the posthumous publication of the works that Marx wrote before 1845 — particularly the Economic and Philosophic Manuscripts of 1844 — which had been unavailable to earlier generations of Marxists.
+First published between 1927 and 1932, these writings provide a philosophical background to the economic, historical and political works that Marx had hitherto been known for.

 Orthodox Marxism follows a positivist reading that sees Marx as having made a progressive change towards scientific socialism.
 Marxist humanism, on the other hand, sees continuity between the Hegelian philosophical humanism of the early Marx and the work of the later Marx.